 It is further accredited by the University Senate of the United Methodist Church, the Kansas State Department of Education, and the National Council for Accreditation of Teacher Education (NCATE).
 Southwestern students find credits taken here fully accepted in undergraduate and graduate schools across the nation.

 Admission

 Admission With Full Standing

-All applicants must have completed a baccalaureate degree from a regionally accredited institution and a minimum undergraduate cumulative grade point average of 3.0 on a 4.0 scale for the MBA and M.Ed. programs, and 2.5 on a 4.0 scale for the M.S.L.
+All applicants must have completed a baccalaureate degree from an accredited institution and a minimum undergraduate cumulative grade point average of 3.0 on a 4.0 scale.

 Conditional Admission